Pollutant Information: Pentachlorophenol

 Category: Air pollutants

 Pentachlorophenol (PCP) is used as a biocide, and is effective in destroying insect eggs.
-It is used in the timber and textile industries.
+It was used in the timber and textile industries in the UK in the past.
 Pentachlorophenol is associated with both acute and chronic effects on human health through inhalation.
 Acute effects can lead to eye irritation as well as liver, blood and neurological effects.
 Chronic exposure can result in effects on the respiratory tract, immune system, liver, kidneys, blood as well as the eyes and nose.
-Emissions from the textile industry primarily arise from volatilisation during application as a cotton preservative.
-The largest percentage contribution to the total PCP emission arises from wood that has been previously treated with PCP, with emissions continuing to occur as that PCP is slowly volatilised.
-This source accounts for 99.99% of the 2015 total PCP emission.
-PCP is also used in the agricultural sector as the active ingredient in disinfecting wooden trays used in mushroom farming.
+Practically all of the UK emission of PCP is from wood that has been previously treated with PCP, since emissions continue to occur over many years as that PCP is slowly volatilized.
+This source accounts for 99.99% of the 2016 total PCP emission.

 Time series graph

 |Start year||End year||Sector||Information||Impact|

 |1990||2016||Wood processing||Reduction in the use of PcP for wood preservation||Decrease in emissions|